-Short answer: A jumbo loan is a conventional (not government insured) mortgage loan that exceeds the conforming size limit for sale to Freddie Mac and Fannie Mae.
+A jumbo loan is a conventional (not government insured) mortgage loan that exceeds the conforming size limit for sale to Freddie Mac and Fannie Mae.
 These limits vary by county.
-For most counties in Washington State, the conforming loan limit is $424,100.
+For most counties in Washington State, the conforming loan limit is $647,200.
 So a jumbo loan is one that exceeds that amount.
-But certain counties, like those in the Seattle metro area, have higher jumbo loan thresholds.
+But certain counties, like those in the Seattle metro area, have higher jumbo loan limits.

 The term “jumbo” is usually applied to conventional mortgage loans.
 This label means that the loan is too big to be acquired by Freddie Mac or Fannie Mae, the two government-sponsored enterprises (GSEs) that buy and sell bundled mortgage loans.
 A Washington State jumbo loan exceeds these size restrictions, and therefore it is considered a “non-conforming” mortgage loan.

 Getting back to the question at hand: What is the specific jumbo loan amount in Washington State?
 This depends on the county where the home is located.
-Here are the 2017 conforming loan limits for single-family homes across Washington State:
+Here are the 2022 conforming loan limits for single-family homes across different counties in Washington State:

 Anything above these amounts is a jumbo mortgage.
-For example, in the Seattle metro area, a single-family jumbo loan is one that exceeds $592,250 (the current conforming limit for that area).
-In San Juan County, using a conventional loan for an amount above $483,000 means having to go jumbo.
-For the rest of Washington State, a jumbo loan is a conventional mortgage that exceeds $424,100.
+For example, in the Seattle metro area, a single-family jumbo loan is one that exceeds $891,250 (the 2022 conforming limit for that area).
+The same is true for a single-family loan obtained in either Pierce or Snohomish County.
+For the rest of Washington State, a jumbo loan is a conventional mortgage that exceeds $647,200.